Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_search_and_microsoft_fabric/getting_started_with_cortex_search_and_microsoft_fabric.md

 ```

 You can click through the different fields to see how patients allergic to Penicillin are separated across different categories.

+The records that were returned by the query that we sent, in theory, represent all of the discharged patients with allergies to Penicillin see how these patients are broken down by age, LOS and gender.
+Using Cortex Search with Fabric Notebooks allows you to quickly identify patterns in unstructured + structured data.

 ![](assets/edacheck.png)